SStellaMary/PWC-Virtual-Internship/README.md

 Identify and define relevant KPIs for the retention manager using the dataset.
 Develop a Power BI dashboard to present these KPIs, and compose a concise email to the engagement partner explaining findings and suggesting improvements for customer retention.

+Your colleague, the engagement partner, asks you to do the following tasks:

+Define proper KPIs
+Create a dashboard for the retention manager reflecting the KPIs Write a short email to him (the engagement partner) explaining your findings, and include suggestions as to what needs to be changed.

 Task 4: Diversity & Inclusion

 Examine gender balance in the executive suite and formulate appropriate KPIs based on the dataset.
 Key measures to calculate include: